 Skip to main content

-The best fall sangria recipe: Get in the spirit with this boozy autumn drink
+The best fall sangria recipes: Get into the spirit with this boozy autumn drink

-How to make the best fall sangria
+How to make the best fall sangria cocktails

 There’s something about a festive drink that matches the mood to get you into the spirit of whatever you happen to be celebrating.
 A frosty margarita just makes you want to throw on a swimsuit and hit the pool.
-A flute of bubbly champagne often invokes our inner Gatsby as we raise toasts in our finest cocktail-wear.
+A flute of bubbly champagne often invokes our inner Gatsby as we raise toasts in our finest cocktail wear.
 A cold beer is appropriate on many occasions, but especially at a baseball game, with a piping hot, mustard-slathered hot dog in the other hand.
-And this fall sangria, complete with autumnal fruits and flavors, will put you into the most festive of pumpkin-pickin’ moods.
-So as the weather starts to cool, and stores are flooded with everything orange, mix yourself a batch of this delicious fall cocktail.
-You can consider it a reward for all the hard work of raking those leaves.

-Facebook/Inspired by Charm
+Inspired by Charm / Facebook

 (From Inspired by Charm)

 When selecting fruit for your sangria, be sure to look for pieces that are ripe, but still somewhat firm in their texture.
-They’re going to be submerged in liquid, and shouldn’t be so overly ripe that they’re falling apart.
+They’re going to be submerged in liquid and shouldn’t be so overly ripe that they’re falling apart.
 Of course, feel free to add any other fruits that strike your fancy.
 Be creative!

 You can store your simple syrups in a glass jar in the fridge for about a month.
 When they start to get cloudy, it’s time to toss them.